 A Closer Look

 It’s important to note, before anything else, that all names attached to specific scripts were coined long after the scripts were used, and while they are useful shorthands, we must not be too attached to these names or read meaning into them.
 There are many outdated myths and misunderstandings that get endlessly perpetuated online, top of the list being the idea that Kufi originated in the city of Kufa.
-The 10th-century chronicler al-Nadim, to whom we owe the term Kufi, believed it did, but he simply didn’t know any better.
+The only reason for this myth is that a modern researcher misinterpreted the term as found in the writings of 10th-century chronicler al-Nadim, and it’s been impossible to get rid of this notion ever since.

 Other, less misleading ways to refer to these scripts have been proposed, such as “Abbasid scripts” (because that is the period in which they flourished, and they declined together) or “rectilinear scripts” (a misnomer, as they are not made up of straight lines).
 I’m content to keep the simpler word Kufi, which is now too widespread to retract, as long as it is clearly defined and re-focused.
 (On a personal level I’m trying to avoid “Kufic” because there’s no good reason for this ending and it sticks in my throat.
 After all, we don’t say “Hijazic” or “Maghribic”.)

-Kufi is not one specific style, but a family of scripts that all share the same underlying principles and are mapped on a similar grid.
+Kufi is not one specific style, but a family of scripts that all share the same underlying principles and are mapped on a similar grid (unlike the script, the gris is rectilinear).
 They constitute the early tradition of Arabic calligraphy, which is fundamentally different to the later tradition that is made up of the round scripts.
-The latter is known in Arabic as الخط المنسوب , usually translated as “proportioned writing”, but as they were neither the only nor the first, this is better translated as “standardised writing”.
+The latter is known in Arabic as الخط المنسوب , usually translated as “proportioned writing”, but as they were neither the only nor the first to be proportioned, this is better translated as “standardised writing”.
 In contrast, the principles that guide Kufic calligraphy are more internal, and the outer appearance of the script can support much more variation without turning into something else.
 It is misguided to approach Kufi from the point of view of the later tradition and to project aspects of round scripts onto it, as too many do.
 For instance, the famous device of using the calligraphic dot as a basis was devised to formalise the round scripts, and is entirely irrelevant to the earlier tradition.
 Kufi needs to be studied and practiced on its own terms, and for later-tradition calligraphers that may require some unlearning first.